Appendix ن

 The Crystal Cave & sequels, Mary Stewart.
 Low, low fantasy historical fiction; Merlin's power is mostly literacy and ability to construct siege engines and the like, but there is a kernel of mystical force that, after some decades of Sufi weirdness, is not so much a fantasy element as the apparent reality of stuff that happens in liminal spaces with great discipline of consciousness...
 This was probably my first 'secret history', or reimagining of historical events with a paranormal angle.

 Borges.
-Is it really quarter to 4, I am about done with this draft and really cannot even with Borges right now.
+Is it really quarter to 4? i am about done with this draft and really cannot even with Borges right now.
+Asterion the minotaur.
+The Lottery in Babylon.
+A divine word written in the marks of a jaguar.
+Tlön, and those pirates and heretics.
+Good stuff.

 In small doses